 One direct benefit for you as a consumer is the ability to access content (information, products, and services) from different servers.
 A good VPN service can enable you to obtain access to other geo-locational content despite being on a different continent.

 It is perfectly legal provided you are paying for the service.
-The burden falls on the provider of the service and not the end user if it came down to a legal “scrap”.
+The burden falls on the provider of the service and not you if it came down to a legal “scrap”.

-If you need to do these tasks frequently, you need a VPN:
+If you perform these tasks frequently, you need a VPN:

-- To hide your IP address (to enable anonymity from marketers and hackers)
+- Hide your IP address (to enable anonymity from marketers and hackers)

 - Change your IP address (to avoid identity theft)